Are Roaches Much More Active in the Summer Season?

 • Keep all food tightly sealed in airtight containers, and refrigerate any type of unsealed food.

-• Make sure your trash is sealed with a tight-fitting cover, and regularly take it out when full.
+• Make sure your garbage is sealed with a tight-fitting cover, and regularly take it out when full.

-• Promptly fix any type of leaking water pipes or clogged rain gutters to avoid moisture problems that might attract roaches.
+• Promptly fix any type of leaking water pipes or clogged rain gutters to avoid moisture issues that might attract roaches.

-A cockroach infestation is among the most common summer pest problems experienced by homeowners and business owners alike.
-Along with being a nuisance with their activities and large population numbers, roaches are dangerous, too.
+A cockroach infestation is among the most common summer pest issues experienced by residents and business owners alike.
+Along with being a pain in the neck with their activities and large population numbers, roaches are dangerous, too.
 Many types are capable of carrying and spreading potentially hazardous bacteria and disease.
 For this reason, always contact your regional cockroach control service provider for help with an infestation.

 Take The First Step - Get Rid of Roaches For Good!